gonits/miw-springboot-api/README.md

 As it can be seen above, request has been sent using json format for username and password and response has been received in Json format containing token and username

 ## Authentication Mechanism
 I have chosen JWT(Json web token) as authenticaton mechanism for the api calls as JWT is a self contained token which has authetication information, expire time information, and other user defined claims digitally signed.A single token can be used with multiple backends and no cookies are required to be managed and session can be created as stateless.
-One more advantage of this solution is that we can withdraw access to the api at any time if we verify the user’s password has been compromised.
+One more advantage of this solution is that we can withdraw access to the api at any time if we verify the user’s password has been compromised by generating a new token.

 ## Test Cases